foopod/blog6/_posts/cellular-automata-tutorial.md

 ![Arrays of true and false in the console output](/img/conway_17.png)

 Is this going to be the most efficient implementation of Conway's Game of Life in Godot?
 Probably not.
-But here I m aiming for readability over performance.
+But here we are aiming for readability over performance.

 Now that we are starting to think about what will happen each iteration we can start to lay out our `_process()` function.